 Rubicon Global’s “Trick or Trash” Halloween Recycling Campaign Reaches More Than 450 Schools in 49 States

-Atlanta, Georgia (October 31, 2019) — Rubicon Global today announced that the company’s first-ever Halloween campaign designed to help educators from across the United States teach their students about the importance of recycling and keeping candy wrappers out of landfills was a success, with more than 450 schools in 49 states signing up for the free program.
+Rubicon Global announces that the company’s first-ever Halloween campaign designed to help educators from across the United States teach their students about the importance of recycling and keeping candy wrappers out of landfills was a success, with more than 450 schools in 49 states signing up for the free program.

 The campaign was in keeping with Rubicon’s mission to end waste.
-According to industry data, $2.6 billion will be spent on candy in 20191, and Americans purchase nearly 600 million pounds of candy2 for Halloween.
+According to industry data, $2.6 billion will be spent on candy in 2019, and Americans purchase nearly 600 million pounds of candy for Halloween.

 “We are absolutely thrilled by the energy and engagement that teachers across the country have demonstrated since we launched the Trick or Trash program, as well as the positive feedback, photos, and posts we have seen on social media as the program has taken flight,” said Michael Allegretti, Chief Strategy Officer, Rubicon Global.
 “This unique Rubicon Global program showcases to children and teachers across the U.S. that every single person can play a critical role in creating a more sustainable future for our planet by keeping waste out of landfills.”